 The current economic stagnation is triggering a response that sadly ignores the many possible opportunities that lie within such a volatile business ecosystem.

-But, according to Brian Timperley, managing director and co-founder of Turrito Networks, innumerable business case studies have demonstrated that tough times – if approached in a positive and forward-thinking manner – can prove to be the trigger that transforms a business and takes it to the next level of growth, sustainability and profitability.
+But, according to Brian Timperley, managing director and co-founder of Turrito Networks, innumerable business case studies have demonstrated that tough times – if approached in a positive and forward-thinking manner – can prove to be the trigger that transforms business and takes it to the next level of growth, sustainability, and profitability.

 Change Your Lens

-In order to harness the prevailing market fragility instead of hiding from it, business leaders should first and foremost change the lens through which they view the current environment.
+To harness the prevailing market fragility instead of hiding from it, business leaders should first and foremost change the lens through which they view the current environment.